vampjaz/razer_blade_stealth_hackintosh/README.md

 - Thunderbolt 3
 - USB-C functionality on the TB3 port (it can be enabled but it breaks other things)
 - Apple Watch Unlock - something with the third party wifi card causes failure
-- Booting with OpenCore - there are stability issues

 Much more detailed notes to follow...